demisto/content/Packs/Legacy/Playbooks/playbook-Isolate_Endpoint_-_Cybereason_README.md

-This playbook isolates a given endpoint using Cybereason integration.
+This playbook isolates a given endpoint using the Cybereason integration.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.